100 Mile Race Overview

 Rules 100 Mile

-After eight miles on the lake teams leave the lake and start in the bush trails.
-The next 20 miles, teams run northwest paralleling the lake.
+After ten miles on the lake teams leave the lake and start in the bush trails.
+The next 15 miles, teams run northwest paralleling the lake.
 The trail has rolling hills, narrow sections, bridges and passes through some beautiful Douglas fir stands.

 The trail eventually turns to the west and climbs gradually for approximately the next 15 miles.
 This section of trails is run along old forest service roads and reforested sites.
 At one point mushers can see three mountain ranges and are in an apex of three watersheds with water flowing north to Mackenzie River, south to the Fraser River system and west into the Skeena River system.
 This section of trail mushers will also be able to see two First Nations communities: Tache and Binche on the east side of the lake.

 The checkpoint is at the Snowmobile Club House and has water, 1 bale of straw, and access to their drop bags.
-Mushers must take a mandatory 8 hour rest here.
-The checkpoint has vehicle access.
+Mushers must take a mandatory 6 hour rest here.
+The checkpoint has vehicle access for dog drops, but mushers are not allowed to access their vehicles.

-After eight hours of rest teams return past the power line check point and then on a slightly different bush trail back to the lake.
-After another 8 miles on the lake and a total of 35 miles, teams will arrive at Cottonwood Beach.
+After six hours of rest, teams return past power line hill and then on a slightly different bush trail back to the lake.
+After another 10 miles on the lake and a total of 35 miles on the second leg, teams will arrive at Cottonwood Beach.